oneapi-src/oneDNN/doc/graph/programming_model/graph_basic_concepts.md

 `Logical tensor` (@ref dnnl::graph::logical_tensor) describes the metadata of the input and output tensors, like data type, number of dimensions, size for each dimension, tensor layout and property.
 Each logical tensor has a unique ID which is immutable during the lifetime of a logical tensor.
-The metadata of a logical tensor cannot be modified without creating a new one.
+Shape information for the input logical tensor will be required at the partition compilation stage.
+Logical tensor is not mutable.
+Users must create a new logical tensor with the same ID to pass any new additional information to oneDNN Graph API.

 ## Op